 Critical systems are aptly named - from electric power to water and gas to the telephone system and the Internet, they're all critical to some aspect of our daily lives.
 We''re a networked society and as such, it's important to both know whether critical systems are trustworthy and be able to communicate, review, and debate the level of trust achieved in them.
 In the safety domain, explicit safety cases are increasingly required by law, regulations, and standards.
 In this article, we outline what a small, international group of experts, spanning various disciplines in safety, security, reliability, and critical infrastructure, been doing with the International Working Group on Assurance Cases (for Security), what we hope to achieve, and where we go next.

-S. Guerra et al., "International Working Group on Assurance Cases (For Security)," IEEE Security & Privacy, Institute of Electrical and Electronics Engineers (IEEE), Jan 2006.
+S. Guerra et al., "International Working Group on Assurance Cases (For Security)," IEEE Security and Privacy Magazine, Institute of Electrical and Electronics Engineers (IEEE), Jan 2006.

 The definitive version is available at https://doi.org/10.1109/MSP.2006.73